Reinhart scores twice in Sabres’ 4-2 win over Penguins

 Overall, Pittsburgh lost to Buffalo for just the eighth time — and fifth in regulation — since the start of the 2012-13 season.

-The Sabres continued showing they’re no pushovers by improving to 6-8-3 in the month since interim coach Don Granato took over after Ralph Krueger was fired.
+The Sabres continued showing they’re no pushovers by improving to 6-8-3 in the month since Granato took over after Ralph Krueger was fired.
 Buffalo is also 6-3-2 in its past 11 since snapping an 18-game winless skid that matched the NHL’s 14th-longest streak.

 The Sabres scored on each of their first shots of the first two periods.